-DERMATOLOGY
+36 DERMATOLOGY

-Professor A. W. Holmes, Jr., M.D., Acting Chairman Professor: Shetlar
+Professor Kenneth H. Neldner, M.D., Chairman

+Professor: Shetlar

-The Department of Dermatology provides educational and research programs in dermatology for (1) undergraduate medical students: (2) residents; (3) and other students requiring instruction in dermatology.
+The Department of Dermatology provides educational and research programs in dermatology for (1) undergraduate medical students; (2) residents; and (3) other students requiring instruction in dermatology.
 In addition to the required sophomore course, the department offers elective preceptorship training to medical students and residents.
-The instructional program includes training in general dermatology, pediatric dermatology, dermatopathology, venereology and dermatologic research.
+The instructional program includes training in general dermatology, pediatric dermatology, venereology and dermatologic research.

 MDM 60101-Introduction to Dermatology.
-This course is designed to acquaint the sophomore student with the etiology, epidermiology, pathophysiology, clinical characteristics and prognosis of selected disorders of the skin.
+This course is designed to acquaint the sophomore student with the etiology, epidemiology, pathophysiology, clinical characteristics and prognosis of selected disorders of the skin.
 In addition, the student will be instructed in dermatologic diagnostic techniques and be given the opportunity to examine patients with specific skin diseases.